OpenEvalProject/evals/manuscripts/elife-90690/v1/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/90690/elife-90690-fig9-v1.jpg)

 **Figure 9.:** (A) PC12 wild-type or PC12 deficient for TrkA (PC12nnr5) were incubated with human Aβ1–42 or p3 17–42 peptides, γ-secretase (GSI) (compound E), or vehicle (DMSO) for 72 h.
 The images present immunocytochemical analyses of cleaved caspase 3, and the graph corresponding quantification of the percentage of cleaved caspase 3 positive cells.
 Scale bar 50 µm.
 The statistics were calculated within PC12 and PC12nnr5 groups using one-way ANOVA and multiple comparison Dunnett’s test, with DMSO set as a reference.
 The data are presented as mean ± SEM, n=3. **p<0.01,****p<0.0001.
 (B) Representative western blot demonstrates the accumulation of p75-CTFs in the cells treated with human Aβ1–42 peptide or GSI.
 The data are presented as mean ± SEM, n=3.
 The statistics were calculated within PC12 and PC12nnr5 groups using one-way ANOVA and multiple comparison Dunnett’s test, with DMSO set as a reference. *p<0.05, **p<0.01.
 (C) Mouse primary neurons were treated with human Aβ1–42 (1 μM), p3 17–42 (1 μM), GSI (compound E, 10 μM), or vehicle control, in the absence or presence of K252α inhibitor at 0.5 μM.
 Level of apoptosis in basal frontal cholinergic neurons (BFCNs) was analyzed by immunostaining for choline acetyltransferase (ChAT) and cleaved caspase 3.
 Representative images are shown, scale bar 25 µm.
 The graph presents the quantification of the percentage of cleaved caspase-3 positive cells among ChAT-positive cells.
 The data are presented as mean ± SEM, n=3.
-The statistics were calculated within -K252α and + K252α groups using one-way ANOVA and multiple comparison Dunnett’s test, with DMSO set as a reference. **p<0.01, ***p<0.001.Figure 9—source data 1.
+The statistics were calculated within -K252α and + K252α groups using one-way ANOVA and multiple comparison Dunnett’s test, with DMSO set as a reference. **p<0.01, ***p<0.001.

-## APP-CTF levels are increased in Aβ42-treated synaptosomes derived from mouse brains
+### APP-CTF levels are increased in Aβ42-treated synaptosomes derived from mouse brains

 Since both the amyloidogenic processing of APP and the accumulation of Aβ occur at the synapse (Pickett et al., 2016; Schedin-Weiss et al., 2016), we reasoned that synaptosomes are potentially a cellular locus where elevated levels of Aβ could be acting on γ-secretase.
 We thus tested whether γ-secretase-mediated processing of APP at the synapse is inhibited by Aβ42 (Figure 10A).
 To this end, we prepared synaptosomes from wild-type mouse brains, treated these fractions with 2.5 µM Aβ42 or vehicle, and then measured APP-FL and APP-CTF levels by western blotting.
 An increased APP-CTF/FL ratio in Aβ42 treated samples, compared to vehicle control, provided evidence of γ-secretase inhibition.

 ![Figure 10.](https://cdn.elifesciences.org/articles/90690/elife-90690-fig10-v1.jpg)

 **Figure 10.:** (A) Synaptosomes from brain cortices of three wild-type mice were isolated, treated with DMSO or Aβ1–42, and analyzed by western blotting for APP-FL and APP-CTFs.
 Note the increase in APP-CTF/ FL ratio in Aβ1–42 treated samples relative to the control.
 The data are presented as mean ± SEM, n=3.
 The statistics were calculated using an unpaired Student’s t-test. *p<0.05.
 (B) Aβ42 levels in synaptosomes derived from frontal cortices of post-mortem AD and age-matched non-demented (ND) control individuals were measured by ELISA.
 The data are presented as mean ± SEM, n=3.
 The statistics were calculated using an unpaired Student’s t-test. ***p<0.001.
 (C) Schematic representation of the amyloid β (Aβ)-driven γ-secretase inhibitory feedback model is shown.
 (D) Scheme of the inhibitory model.
 Pathological increments in Aβ42 and endosomal accumulation of the peptide facilitate the establishment of an inhibitory product feedback mechanism that results in impairments in γ-secretase-mediated homeostatic signaling and contributes to AD progression.
-The inhibitory mechanism is complex, competitive, and reversible, and hence results in pulses of γ-secretase inhibition.Figure 10—source data 1.
+The inhibitory mechanism is complex, competitive, and reversible, and hence results in pulses of γ-secretase inhibition.

 We next investigated the levels of Aβ42 in synaptosomes derived from frontal cortices of post-mortem AD and age-matched non-demented (ND) control individuals (Figure 10B).
 Towards this, we prepared synaptosomes from frozen brain tissues using the Percoll gradient procedure (Dunkley et al., 2008; Fonseca-Ornelas et al., 2021).
 Intact synaptosomes were spun to obtain a pellet which was resuspended in the minimum amount of PBS, allowing us to estimate the volume containing the resuspended synaptosome sample.
 This is likely an overestimate of the actual synaptosome volume.
 Finally, synaptosomes were lysed in RIPA buffer and Aβ peptide concentrations were measured using ELISA (MSD).
 We observed that the concentration of Aβ42 in the synaptosomes from (end-stage) AD tissues was significantly higher (10.7 nM) than those isolated from non-demented tissues (0.7 nM), ***p<0.0005.
 These data provide evidence for accumulation at nM concentrations of endogenous Aβ42 in synaptosomes in end-stage AD brains.
 Given that we measured Aβ42 concentration in synaptosomes, we speculate that even higher concentrations of this peptide may be present in the endolysosome vesicle system, and therein inhibit the endogenous processing of APP-CTF at the synapse.
 Of note treatment of PC12 cells with conditioned medium containing even lower amounts of Aβ (low nanomolar range (0.5–1 nM)) resulted in the accumulation of APP-CTFs.